Owned-and-operated station: Distribution

-Asia-Pacific
+Asia Pacific

 Australia

-In Australia, Seven Network, Nine Network and Network Ten each own and operate stations in the five largest metropolitan areas (Sydney, Melbourne, Brisbane, Perth and Adelaide).
+In Australia, Seven West Media, which owns the Seven Network, Nine Entertainment, which owns the Nine Network and Paramount Skydance, which owns Network 10 each own and operate stations in the five largest metropolitan areas (Sydney, Melbourne, Brisbane, Perth and Adelaide).
 These television markets together account for two-thirds of the country's population.
-In addition, Seven also owns and operates its local station in regional Queensland, regional New South Wales, regional Victoria, ACT and regional Western Australia and Nine owns and operates its station in Darwin.
-Nine also owns and operates NBN Television, based in Newcastle.
+In addition, Seven also owns and operates its STQ station in regional Queensland, its CBN station in regional New South Wales and in the ACT, its AMV station in regional Victoria, its PTV station in Mildura and various stations related to the former GWN7 network in Western Australia and Nine owns and operates its NTD station in Darwin.
+Nine also owns and operates its NBN station, based in Newcastle.

 The two national public broadcasters, the Australian Broadcasting Corporation (ABC) and Special Broadcasting Service (SBS), own and operate all of their local stations.

 Indonesia

 In Indonesia, although public networks (i.e. RRI and TVRI) own and operate all of their local stations since their early years, the trend of private networks own and operating more than one station only arose in the 2000s, as the restriction on private radio station's broadcast area was lifted and new regulations concerning network broadcasting system was in effect.
+The situation is similar to that of the neighbouring Philippines (see below), since most of them are transmitter stations with few regional programming (the notable exceptions are the stations of Jawa Pos Multimedia and Indonesia Network, consisting of distinct TV stations owned by same company, with few or none national programming).
+Also, the terms "network", "station", and "channel" are used interchangeably, and the flagship station (mostly in Jakarta) could be watched on pay TV.

 Most of the local private stations that are member of national networks are owned and operated by the same company as their parent network, though they were established as different companies.
 The stations typically has on-air name format [network name] [city/province], reflecting their respective network and their broadcast coverage.
+There is only a single counterexample to this rule: RBTV (Yogyakarta) airing in the Special Region of Yogyakarta, is an affiliate of but only 25% shares are owned by Kompas TV.

-Due to regulations in 2002 Act on Broadcasting, currently owned-and-operated radio stations tend to air mostly local programming, while owned-and-operated television stations are allowed to air mostly network's national programming.
+Due to regulations in the 2002 Act on Broadcasting, currently owned-and-operated radio stations tend to air mostly local programming, while owned-and-operated television stations are allowed to air mostly network's national programming.